 The inputs into the determination of fair value may require significant management judgment or estimation.
 Even if observable market data are available, such information may be the result of consensus pricing information or broker quotes which include a disclaimer that the broker would not be held to such a price in an actual transaction.
 The non-binding nature of consensus pricing and/or quotes accompanied by disclaimer would result in classification as Level 3 information, assuming no additional corroborating evidence were available.
-Corroborating evidence that would result in classifying these non-binding broker/dealer bids as a Level 2 asset includes observable market-based transactions for the same or similar assets or other relevant observable market-based inputs that may be used in pricing an asset.
+Corroborating evidence that would result in classificate observable market-based transactions for the same or similar assets or other relevant observable market-based inputs that may be used in pricing an asset.